You can help women all over the world

 At Born, your sexual orientation has no impact on whether you can become a sperm donor.
 You simply need to meet the general health and screening requirements that apply to all potential donors.

-Read more about who Born is and how we operate here.
+Read more about who we are and how we work here.

-We always do our best and guarantee safety and professionalism.
-Our locations in Copenhagen, Aarhus, Odense and Aalborg are all certified by the Danish Health Authority.
+At Born, we always do our best and guarantee safety and professionalism.
+Our offices in Copenhagen, Aarhus, Odense and Aalborg are all certified by the Danish Patient Safety Authority.
+Are you interested in knowing more about us?
+Then read on here.

-We ensure the quality of our sperm bank by:
+We guarantee the quality of our sperm bank by:

 Ensuring the highest standards of both quality and safety in all our procedures,

-Making sure that our entire organisation is governed by documented and traceable procedures in order to give you the best experience througout the entire process.
+That our organization is governed by documented and traceable procedures.
+As a result, you get the best experience every step of the way.

 Having a skilled team of doctors and healthcare professionals that has undergone highly specialised training in their respective fields.